Burroughs B1000 series: Writeable control store

-The B1000 is distinguished from other machines in that it had a writeable control store allowing the machine to emulate any other machine.
+The B1000 machines are distinguished from other machines in that they have a writeable control store allowing the machine to emulate other machines.
 The Burroughs MCP (Master Control Program) would schedule a particular job to run.
 The MCP would preload the interpreter for whatever language was required.
 These interpreters presented different virtual machines for COBOL, Fortran, etc.

 A notable idea of the "semantic gap" between the ideal expression of the solution to a particular programming problem, and the real physical hardware illustrated the inefficiency of current machine implementations.
 The three Burroughs architectures represent solving this problem by building hardware aligned with high-level languages, so-called language-directed design (contemporary term; today more often called a "high-level language computer architecture").
 The large systems were stack machines and very efficiently executed ALGOL.
 The medium systems (B2000, 3000, and B4000) were aimed at the business world and executing COBOL (thus everything was done with BCD including addressing memory.)
 The B1000 series was perhaps the only "universal" solution from this perspective because it used idealized virtual machines for any language.

 The actual hardware was built to enhance this capability.
-Perhaps the most obvious examples were the bit-addressable memory, the variable size arithmetic logic unit (ALU), and the ability to OR in data from a register into the instruction register allowing very efficient instruction parsing.
+Perhaps the most obvious examples were the bit-addressable memory and the variable size arithmetic logic unit (ALU).
 Another feature of the machine language was the appearance of having the output of the ALU appear as different addressable registers.
 X+Y, and X-Y are two read-only registers within the machine language.

+The microcode had the ability to OR in data from a register and a microinstruction from the microcode, before sending the result to the microinstruction register, allowing very efficient microinstruction parsing.
+This ability helped to implement complex addressing modes for both data and branches.
+It was mostly used to replace an address field inside a microinstruction without relying on self-modifying microcode.